Fannovel16/comfyui_controlnet_aux/README.md

 # Examples
 > A picture is worth a thousand words

-Credit to https://huggingface.co/thibaud/controlnet-sd21.
+Credit to https://huggingface.co/thibaud/controlnet-sd21 for most examples below.
 You can get the same kind of results from preprocessor nodes of this repo.
 ## Line Extractors
 ### Canny Edge
 ![](https://huggingface.co/thibaud/controlnet-sd21/resolve/main/example_canny.png)